 Ilana Simon Rubin

-Ilana has been integrally involved in the launch of new cultural institutions, such as the Institute for Contemporary Art at VCU, the Anderson Collection at Stanford, the Kauffman Center for the Performing Arts, and the Nasher Sculpture Center, as well as with major new building and expansion projects at leading museums and performing arts centers across the country.
-She also has extensive experience leading international communications campaigns for La Biennale di Venezia, in both the art and architecture exhibitions, including for the U.S. Pavilion in 2020, 2019, 2017, 2015, 2013, 2011, and 2010.
-Ilana has also led programs for major universities, such as Stanford University, the Massachusetts Institute of Technology, and Virginia Commonwealth University to promote their various arts initiatives to audiences in the region, nationally, and internationally.
+Ilana has a particular expertise in the launch of new cultural institutions, including the Institute for Contemporary Art at Virginia Commonwealth University (VCU), the Anderson Collection at Stanford University, the Kauffman Center for the Performing Arts, the AT&T Performing Arts Center, the Nasher Museum at Duke University and the Nasher Sculpture Center.
+She also has extensive experience leading international communications campaigns for La Biennale di Venezia, in both the art and architecture exhibitions, including seven times for the U.S. Pavilion for artists such as Martin Puryear, Mark Bradford and Joan Jonas.
+Ilana has also led programs for major universities, such as Stanford, M.I.T., and VCU, to promote their various arts initiatives to audiences in the region, nationally, and internationally.

 Past and recent clients include the Amon Carter Museum of American Art, Contemporary Arts Center, Cincinnati, Denver Art Museum, Ford Motor Company Fund, High Museum of Art, Israel Museum, Jerusalem, and United States Artists, among many others.
 Ilana holds a bachelor of arts in public policy studies from Duke University, with a minor in art history.
 She currently serves on the board of Buntport Theater Company.